 Powers of Sheriff Officers

-Sheriff Officers are officers of the court in Scotland who are employed by companies of Sheriff Officers, For unpaid Council Tax or Business Rates, Instructions are received from:
+Sheriff Officers are officers of the court in Scotland who are employed by companies of Sheriff Officers, to recover unpaid Council Tax or Business Rates accompanied by explicit authorisation in the form of a Summary Warrant.
+Recovery instructions are received from:

 - Local Authorities